henriksommerfeld/blog-hugo/content/article/2024-03-02-databases-as-dev-tool/index.md

 3. Tooling
 4. Database features

-As a [.Net](https://dot.net) developer I seldom interacted directly with the database.
+As a [.Net](https://dot.net) developer I rarely interacted directly with the database.
 We used an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) and migrations were scary.
 Running [SQL](https://en.wikipedia.org/wiki/SQL) queries